wuhongyi/PKUXIADAQ/README/en/UsersGuide/MultipleModulesSynchronously.md

 ![Module Definitions in a 2-crate System](/img/moduledefinitionsina2cratesystem.png)

 ### Clock Jumper (JP101) Settings on the Pixie-16 Modules

-or all Pixie-16 modules in a 2-crate system to use the same global clock signal, the clock jumper (JP101) in all modules should be set according to Table *Clock Jumper JP101 Settings in a 2-crate System* and Figure *multi-crate clock mode*.
+For all Pixie-16 modules in a 2-crate system to use the same global clock signal, the clock jumper (JP101) in all modules should be set according to Table *Clock Jumper JP101 Settings in a 2-crate System* and Figure *multi-crate clock mode*.

 ![Clock Jumper JP101 Settings in a 2-crate System](/img/clockjumperjp101settingsina2cratesystem.png)

 ### Cable Connections for Pixie-16 Rear I/O Trigger Modules